dcrapis/oceandao-wiki/On-ROI.md

 * Number of teams building on Ocean, doing outreach, or unlocking data
 * $ proposed in OceanDAO (per round), and ($ proposed / $funded).
 The first metric gauges interest overall.
 The second metric shows how efficiently the capital is allocated and whether too many good proposals are left behind (too low = poor allocation; too high = too many left behind).
 Ideally we measure the ROI of OceanDAO funding even more directly; if you have a way, please propose it:)

-### Timescales?
+## Timescales

 * Q: What's a timescale for the metric to optimize across?
 * A: It's up to you.
 If you plan to come back for a future grant, then the ideal is that you've showed ROI > 1.0 before you ask for more funds.
 This might be hard; therefore if you can show sufficient growth such that it will have paid off in 6 or 12 months, that's alright too.

-### Your Proposal and ROI // Worked Example
+## Your Proposal and ROI

 * Q: Let's say you've chosen your metric.
 How do you write it into your proposal towards expected ROI?
 There's a thorn here: *buck* is denominated in OCEAN, but *bang* (one of the metrics above) might not be.
 * A: The trick is to convert it to OCEAN with some logic -- logic that you hope voters will find reasonable.
 The worked example below illustrates...

+## Worked Example.

-**Worked Example.** In your project, you propose to reach out to your network to find lots of data publisher & buyers.
+In your project, you propose to reach out to your network to find lots of data publisher & buyers.
 You know that this will drive up the metrics of "$ Datatoken Consuming Volume" and also "Total Value Locked".
 Project length: 1 month.

  * You believe you can get 20 data buyers (and the data buyers to sell the data that the buyers want).
 Each buyer does 10K OCEAN / week (40K OCEAN / month) of consume volume on Ocean Market.
 This is a total of 800K OCEAN / month consume volume.
 It's a recurring volume for future months.